Where is my refund of Wisconsin tax?

 If I close my business, should I notify the Wisconsin Department of Revenue?

-If a corporation liquidated during the taxable year, check the box on the front of the return marked "Final return - corporation dissolved."
-Attach a copy of the corporation's plan of liquidation along with a copy of federal Form 966 to the Wisconsin return.
 Generally, the final return is due on or before the federal due date.
-In most cases, this is the 15th day of the 3rd month after the date the corporation dissolved.
-The tax is payable by the 15th day of the 3rd month after the date of dissolution, regardless of the due date of the final return.
+In most cases, this is the 15th day of the 4th month after the date the corporation dissolved.
+The tax is payable by the 15th day of the 4th month after the date of dissolution, regardless of the due date of the final return.

-How can I send in money if I do not have the proper Wisconsin forms?
+How can I make a payment if I do not have the proper Wisconsin forms?

 What records should I keep for Wisconsin tax purposes, and how long should I keep them?